akauppi/firebase-jest-testing/package/Writing tests.md

 export default setup;
 ```

-This is where you define a project ID for the tests (`rules-test` in the above sample).
-The project id's keep unrelated tests apart in Firestore.
-The specific id does not really matter (must be lower case, without spaces).
+The project id (`rules-test`) keeps unrelated tests apart in Firestore.
+The specific id does not really matter (but must be lower case, without spaces).

 ### `prime`